cncf/toc/.github/ISSUE_TEMPLATE/template-incubation-application.md

 ## Incubation Criteria Summary for $PROJECT

+### Application Level Assertion

+- [ ] This project is currently Sandbox, accepted on YYYYMMDD, and applying to Incubation.
+- [ ] This project is applying to join the CNCF at the Incubation level.

 ### Adoption Assertion

 _The project has been adopted by the following organizations in a testing and integration or production capacity:_